-The Front Fog Light can be provided by halogen or Light Emitting Diode (LED) light bulbs. are optional and not required in any market
+The Front Fog Lighting can be provided by halogen or Light Emitting Diode (LED) light bulbs.
+Front Fog Lights are optional and not required in any market.

 The primary goal of Front Fog Light Feature is to provide better up-front lighting for the driver during adverse weather conditions.
 An indicator telltale is illuminated whenever the front fog lamps are illuminated due to this feature.
 The FFL feature activation and intensity are governed by regulations.